-As of March 31, 2021 and December 31, 2020, our officers, directors and beneficial holders of 5% or more of our capital stock as well as their immediate families and affiliated companies, as a group, were indebted directly and indirectly to us in the amount of approximately \$2,000, while deposits from this group totaled \$1.36 million and \$1.09 million, respectively, as of such dates.
-As of December 31, 2020 and March 31, 2021, no related party loans were categorized as nonaccrual, past due, restructured or potential problem loans.
+As of September 30, 2021 and December 31, 2020, our officers, directors and beneficial holders of 5% or more of our capital stock as well as their immediate families and affiliated companies, as a group, were not indebted directly or indirectly to us, while deposits from this group totaled \$1.23 million and \$1.09 million, respectively, as of such dates.
+As of December 31, 2020 and September 30, 2021, no related party loans were categorized as nonaccrual, past due, restructured or potential problem loans.
 We expect to continue to enter into transactions in the ordinary course of business on similar terms with our officers, directors and principal shareholders, as well as their immediate family members and affiliates.